lgnbhl/propopbirth/README.md

 ```

 ## Acknowledgment
-We gratefully acknowledge the Federal Statistical Office (FSO) for providing
+We acknowledge the Federal Statistical Office (FSO) for providing their SAS code
-their SAS code used for fertility projections.
-And we are grateful to the FSO
+used for fertility projections.
+And we are grateful to the FSO for giving the
-for giving the permission to use the birth data within the `{propopbirth}`
+permission to use the birth data within the `{propopbirth}` package.
-package.